The biggest conundrum most anglers face year in and year out, is line selection and what type of fishing line to use for different applications.

 The three main types of fishing line

-The three main types of fishing line you’ll find every where are monofilament, fluorocarbon and braided fishing line.
-These options can seem overwhelming but I will fill you in on their uses and characteristics in the next section so you can choose the right fishing learn for your needs.
+The three main types of fishing line you’ll find everywhere are monofilament, fluorocarbon and braided fishing line.
+These options can seem overwhelming at first, but I will fill you in on their uses and characteristics in the next section so you can choose the right fishing line for your needs.

 Monofilament fishing line